gamedeff/Twitch_Batch_Logger/README.md

 ## 2. Start logging

-### Log all channels and group chats you follow on Twitch
+### Option 1: Log all channels and group chats you follow on Twitch

 Run `python3 log_all.py` in your terminal.